nickhine/esteem/README.md

 ## Contents of package:

-A python package that uses the Atomic Simulation Environment python packages, and a range of optional calculators that ASE can make available, to perform calculations of excited states of explicitly-solvated solute molecules.
+A python package that uses the Atomic Simulation Environment and a range of optional calculators that ASE supports, to perform calculations of excited states of explicitly-solvated solute molecules.

+ESTEEM can be used for DFT calculations in the ensemble approach, or to train a Machine Learned Interatomic Potential for Theoretical Spectroscopy.

 ## Dependencies:

 * Python 3
-* ASE (tested on 3.19.0)
+* ASE

 ## Codes which can be interfaced with (all optional):
-* NWChem >=6.6 (tested on 6.6, 6.8, 7.0)
-* ORCA >= 5.0.2
+* ORCA (>= 5.0.2)
+* NWChem
-* AMBER (tested on AmberTools 16.0 and 20.0)
+* AMBER
 * LAMMPS
-* ONETEP (tested on 5.3.x and 6.0)
+* ONETEP
 * PhysNet
 * MACE
 * AMP